birdandhike.com logo

 Prickly Russian Thistle (Salsola tragus)

-General: Prickly Russian Thistle (Salsola tragus) is an invasive weed that does well on disturbed soils.
+General: Prickly Russian Thistle (Salsola tragus) is an invasive weed that does well on higher-elevation disturbed soils.
 When dried out and rolling across the ground on a windy day, everyone recognizes tumbleweeds.
 When green, the plant grows long, upward and outward stretching stems that curl up into a large ball or basket (3 to 4 ft diameter) as they dry out.
-The main stem breaks free from the root when the seeds are ripe, allowing the plant to blow and tumble across the landscape.
+The main stem breaks free from the root when the seeds are ripe, allowing the plant to blow across the landscape spreading seeds.
 The non-native species does poorly in competition with native species on undisturbed soils.

-Prickly Russian Thistle is a common component of vegetation communities on disturbed soils throughout lower-elevation urban and desert areas in the Lower Sonoran (Creosote-Bursage Flats) and Upper Sonoran (Mojave Desert Scrub and Pinyon-Juniper Woodland) life zones.
-The species can also be found into the Transition (Yellow Pine Forest) and Canadian (Pine-Fir Forest) life zones to about 8,500 feet elevation in disturbed areas.
+Prickly Russian Thistle is a common component of vegetation communities on disturbed soils throughout higher-elevation areas in the Upper Sonoran (Pinyon-Juniper Woodland), Transition (Yellow Pine Forest), and Canadian (Pine-Fir Forest) life zones to about 8,500 feet elevation.

 Family: Goosefoot (Chenopodiaceae).